 In February 2013, the Auschwitz Institute for the Prevention of Genocide and Mass Atrocities and the African Union Commission (AUC) signed a Memorandum of Understanding towards building regional and sub-regional programs in genocide and mass atrocity prevention.
-Today, we are directly working with individual practitioners, regional organizations, and national mechanisms by offering technical assistance and capacity building for genocide and mass atrocity prevention across the African continent.
+Today, though its Africa Programs, AIPR is working directly with individual practitioners, regional organizations, and national mechanisms by offering technical assistance and capacity building for genocide and mass atrocity prevention across the African continent.

 Our programs in Africa aim to familiarize state officials and civil society leaders in AU Member States with the concept of genocide, its relation to the broader category of mass atrocity, and the process by which genocide occurs.
 In order to promote and widen the spectrum of timely interventions, effective humanitarian assistance, and increased monitoring of at-risk Member States within the AU community — all with the goal of preventing genocide and mass atrocities — AIPR’s African Programs operate on three core principles:

 Practical and in-depth training on genocide and mass atrocity prevention for focal points and other actors within AU Member States by experienced instructors.